New race to space: NASA administrator lays out plan to put Americans back on the moon and beyond

-WASHINGTON (NEXSTAR) — As billionaires fight to beat each other into orbit, NASA is focusing on its own race to space as it gets ready for its first mission to the moon in more than 50 years.
+WASHINGTON (NEXSTAR) — As billionaires fight to get into space, NASA is focusing on its own race to space as it gets ready for its first mission to the moon in more than 50 years.

 Between the return to the moon, exploring with SpaceX and identifying flying objects, new NASA Administrator Bill Nelson is keeping busy.
 The former U.S. senator from Florida says he’s surrounded by inspiration to get America back into space.